 Ask the right questions

 One of the big keys to informational interviews is to make the questions personal.
 Make the interview about them.
-Bankers love to hear themselves speak.
+Most bankers love to hear themselves speak.
 Inquire about their career progression, what it was like working for a particular CEO, their personal involvement in deals and their opinion on topical industry news.
-When they are done selling themselves, let them sell their bank.
+When they are done chewing the fat and selling themselves, let them sell their bank.

 Here’s a selection of questions that MBAs from Stern suggest, depending on the situation:

-- What is the organization’s personality and management style?
+- What are the organization’s personality and management style?